samchungy/fastify-zod-openapi/README.md

 });
 ```

-Please note: the `responses`, `parameters` components do not appear to be supported by the `@fastify/swagger` library.
+Please note: the `parameters` components do not appear to be supported by the `@fastify/swagger` library.

 ### Create Document Options